 My marketing mantra is always Clients First!

 Understanding your client’s needs and concerns is all that you should be looking to achieve in this call.
-If you can achieve this, you will have the best possible chance of winning the instruction.
+If you can achieve this, you will have the best possible chance of winning the instruction and dramatically improving your client conversion percentage.

 If you do as the other 99% of solicitors do and talk about yourself, your experience, you, you and more you, you will lose the instruction.